-This festival is called Live A Better Life for very good reason – the entire event is centred around providing visitors with tasty food and drinks, teaching everyone more about healthy and ethical lifestyle options, and having a great time throughout.
-It plans to be the perfect balance of educational and delicious, two important variables we look at before venturing to a fair.
-They’re quite regular and on at St George’s Hall.
-More info here.
+There are many festivals and markets throughout the year – Live A Better Life, Baltic Market Vegan Market and more. for very good reason.
+The events are centred around providing visitors with tasty food and drinks, teaching everyone more about healthy and ethical lifestyle options, and having a great time throughout.
+They plan to be the perfect balance of educational and delicious, two important variables we look at before venturing to a fair.
+They’re quite regular and on all over the city.

 Dive Mouth First Into This Disco Cauliflower From Maray